Hormones and Chemical Coordination — CBSE Class 10 Biology Made Clear

 The chemicals themselves are called hormones.

-It is produced by the adrenal glands, which sit just above the kidneys.
+It is produced by the adrenal glands located above the kidneys.

 How Chemical Coordination Works